perkeep/perkeep/doc/server-config.md

     [Let's Encrypt](https://letsencrypt.org) is requested automatically if the following conditions apply:
      * A fully qualified domain name is specified in either `baseURL` or `listen`.
-     * Camlistore listens on port `443` in order to answer the TLS-SNI challenge from Let's Encrypt.
+     * Perkeep listens on port `443` in order to answer the TLS-SNI challenge from Let's Encrypt.
   * As a fallback, if no FQDN is found, a self-signed certificate is generated.

-* `camliNetIP`: the optional internet-facing IP address for this Camlistore instance.
+* `camliNetIP`: the optional internet-facing IP address for this Perkeep instance.
 If set, a name in the camlistore.net domain for that IP address will be requested on startup.
 The obtained domain name will then be used as the host name in the base URL.
   For now, the protocol to get the name requires receiving a challenge